NatWest Bank CEO ousted after furor over politician Nigel Farage’s bank account

 British law requires banks to conduct extra scrutiny on “politically exposed persons” such as politicians and diplomats as protection against money-laundering, and many U.K. lawmakers say they have been turned down for bank accounts.

-Policing Minister Chris Philp said the rules were designed to stop members of foreign governments who had obtained their money dishonestly from using the U.K. banking system to essentially launder it.”
+Policing Minister Chris Philp said the rules were designed to stop money-laundering by “members of foreign governments who had obtained their money dishonestly.”
 But he said they had been applied “overzealously.”

 “I think the Nigel Farage case is an extreme one, but I’m afraid it’s not unique,” he said.